-Fun ways to play with fire … It may take a few bps prediction error on how deficits affect GDP growth for the markets to take off on a “diabolic” spread-debt loop.
-The graph below contains my simulations, taken from a working paper of mine (“A Theory of Debt Accumulation and Deficit Cycles”).
+Fun ways to play with fire … It may take a small prediction error on how primary deficits affect GDP dynamics to trigger a “diabolic” spread-debt spiral.
+The graph below contains some simulations taken from a paper of mine (“A Theory of Debt Accumulation and Deficit Cycles”).

-Define the spread curve as the relation between the debt-to-GDP ratio of a country and the spread over a riskless security that the markets require to invest in the national debt issued by that country.
+Define the spread curve as the relation between the debt-to-GDP ratio of a country and the spread over a riskless security that the markets require to invest into the national debt of that country.
 The blue curve is the spread curve in an economy with low growth.
-The red curves are the spread curves in an economy with more deficits; the solid line results when a higher deficit improves economic growth; the dashed line results in the unlucky circumstance where more deficits are not followed by more growth.
-With a debt-to-GDP ratio at about 130%, a reform that goes the wrong way might rapidly lead a country to spiral to default.
+The red curves are the spread curves in economies with more deficits; the solid line results when a higher deficit improves GDP growth; the dashed line results in the unlucky circumstance where more deficits have no effect on growth.
+With a debt-to-GDP ratio at about 130%, a reform that goes the wrong way might rapidly lead a country to experience extreme spreads-debt dunamics.

-Does not mean that deficits lead to default.
-Means that when debt is high compared to GDP, extreme caution would need to be exercised while deciding upon the nature and extent of a deficit (if any).
+It doesn’t mean that primary deficits lead to default!
+But when the debt-to-GDP ratio is high, extreme caution would need to be exercised while deciding upon the nature and extent of a deficit.